LucasBehrendt/tech-blog/README.md

   - As a Site User I can delete my profile so that there is no stored info on me.

-  - As a Site User I can reset my password using my registered e-mail so that I can gain access to my account if I forget my password.
+  - As a Site User I can reset my password using my registered email so that I can gain access to my account if I forget my password.

 - #### User Navigation